Gender inequality in China: Women's education

 The purpose of women's education was to reinforce their subordinate status and ensure that they obeyed rules made by men.
 Women were taught social norms which restricted their rights and behavior.
 Only middle-class and wealthier women would receive an education, indicating a family's superiority.
 Women were educated at home by teachers who followed social norms.
-In the Eastern Han dynasty, four books were used for women's education: Nü sishu (including Nüjie) by Ban Zhao, Nü lunyu by Song Ruoxin, Nüxun by Empress Renxiao, and Nüfan jielu by Ms. Liu.
+In the Eastern Han dynasty, four books were used for women's education («女四書» – Nü sishu) including: «女誡» – Nǚjiè by Ban Zhao, «女誡» – Nǚ Lúnyǔ by Song Ruoxin, «內訓» – Nèixùn or Nüxun by Empress Renxiaowen, and «女范捷錄» – Nǚfàn Jiélù by Ms. Liu, mother of Wang Xiang.
 These books reinforced norms which harmed women and restricted their daily activities.
 Even more recently, textbooks in China are still being used to reaffirm stereotypes and gender inequality.
 The three obediences and four virtues which were adopted by many women are part of Nüjie.
 The three obediences were "obey father before marriage", "obey husband during marriage" and "obey sons during widowhood", illustrating the subordination of women to men throughout their lives.
 The four virtues were "female virtues", "female words", "female appearance" and "female work", designed to fulfill the needs of men and society.
 Women's desires and needs were trivialized, and education became a tool to maintain male control of women.

 A woman's personality was also restricted by this education.
 Women were taught to be weak and subordinate, respecting the men who dominated them.
 The physical differences between men and women as well were emphasized; men were seen as yang, and women were seen as yin.
 Yin and yang are the opposite of each other, and women were not allowed to physically interact with men outside of marriage.
 Women (as yin) were considered a negative element, reinforcing their inferior status, and were sometimes forbidden from leaving their room to demonstrate their loyalty.
 Obedience to men and elder relatives was the essential element of women's education.
 Women were powerless to resist, since society would not accept women who challenged men.
 As a socializing agent, women's education played an important role in shaping their image and maintaining their subordinate status for many dynasties.

+May Fourth Movement

+May Fourth Movement discourses challenged the traditional ideas about women, contrasting the idea of the "new woman" with that of the "traditional woman".
+The "new woman" reflected a secular world view, opposition to arranged marriage, and opposition to patriarchy.
+The idea of the "new woman" emphasised the urban and modern.
+May Fourth Movement discourses framed "traditional women" as rural, uneducated, and submitting to "feudal superstition".
+May Fourth literature often depicted rural mothers as participants in imposing arranged marriages and other feudal social constructs on their daughters.